Your cookie preferences

 How do discount mortgages work?

-Discount mortgages are variable rate mortgages and you pay a fixed percentage less than the lender’s current SVR during the offer period.
-If the SVR rises or falls during that time, your rate of interest will change in line with that, but the percentage discount remains the same.
+Discount mortgages are variable rate mortgages whereby you pay a fixed percentage less than the lender’s current SVR during the offer period.
+If the SVR rises or falls during that time, your rate of interest will change in line with that, but the percentage of the actual discount remains the same.

-Tracker mortgages, are similar as they also rise and fall in line with a certain rate, although the vast majority of trackers follow the Bank of England base rate rather than your lender’s SVR.
+This is similar to tracker mortgages, which also rise and fall in line with a followed rate, although the vast majority of trackers follow the Bank of England base rate rather than your lender’s SVR.
 This means that it can be easier to determine when a rise in rates may be due, by following the economy and base rate movements.

 How much can I save with a discount mortgage?